Arch-i3/Archi3/README.md

 Thanks to our way of life, several animal species are threatened with extinction.
 I would like to pay tribute to these animals with the names of the versions. and alert people to the dangers.

 Each release bears the name of an endangered species.
-The background images for the editions are taken from the [WWF](https://www.worldwildlife.org/species/directory?direction=desc&sort=extinction_status) pages.

 > [!IMPORTANT]
 > WWF® and ©1986 Panda Symbol are owned by WWF.
 All rights reserved.